 Warrant of Eviction

-Should the tenant fail to pay the rent within 5 days of the court order, vacate or comply with the lease, if applicable, the landlord must obtain a Warrant of Eviction directing the City Marshall or other law enforcement official to evict the tenant.
+Should the tenant fail to pay the rent within 5 days of the court order, vacate or comply with the lease, the landlord must obtain a Warrant of Eviction directing the City Marshall or other law enforcement official to remove the tenant.
 The City Marshall must serve a Marshall’s Notice, which gives the tenant 72-hours to vacate or he or she will be forcibly removed.

 The Warrant must be served in the same manner as the Petition and Notice of Petition with additional days to vacate if it is served on a weekend or holiday.
 An eviction cannot take place on a weekend or legal holiday.